pluginsGLPI/doc/source/formcreator/configuration.rst

 * **Language**: by default a form is set to the language of its creator.
 The form will be available only to users using the same language as the form.
 Choose **All languages** to make the form available to users without language restriction.

 * **Header**: displays when the form is displayed.
 * **Need to be validate**: If **Yes** a list of validators is displayed.
-This is a list of GLPI users (with the right **Validate an incident** or **Validate a request** (in its profile) on an compatible entity with the form's entity.
+This is a list of GLPI users (with the right **Validate an incident** or **Validate a request** (in its profile) on a compatible entity with the form's entity.
 The list of validators is a multiple choice list.
 If no validator is selected all of them are submitted when the form is being used.
 * **Default form in service catalog**: if **Yes** the form will display in the service catalog without being filtered by the current category or keywords.

-When all fields are filled, click on the **add button** at the botoom of the page.
+When all fields are filled, click on the **add button** at the bottom of the page.

 .. note::
     Deleting a form is possible only if there are no associated answers.
 To delete a form, delete all its answers first from the **Form answers** tab.